nosvagor/cogikyo/diatomi/script.md

 and **Discovery**.

 What do I mean by Alignment and Discovery?
-Well, I promise I'll reveal that later, but first, we need to orient oursleves around some terms before continuing.
+Well, I promise I'll reveal that later, but first, we need to orient ourselves around some terms before continuing.

 ## Body